iamvery/iamvery.github.com/_drafts/two-types-of-tests.markdown

 Also realize that coupling is often a side effect of implementation.
 Go watch some [Sandi Metz talks][sandi-talks] and understand that an alternate design might pave way for easier isolation.
 This is why the Single Responsibility Principal is so important.
+If you would like an example of design encouraging isolation, check out [this post][isolated-tests].

 ## Integration Tests